BioShock: Release and promotion

-An initial demo of the game was made available in August 2007 for Xbox 360 and Microsoft Windows.
-This demo included cutscenes to introduce the player to Rapture, the game's tutorial section, and its first levels; the demo also included weapons, plasmids, and tonics that would otherwise be introduced later in the full title, as to give the player more of the features that would be found in the published game.
-The Xbox 360 demo was the fastest demo at that time to reach one million downloads on the Xbox Live service.
-The full game was released for these platforms on August 21, 2007.
+After a fan petition calling for a special edition of the game reached 5,000 signatures, 2K Games announced a limited edition of the game, featuring a Big Daddy figurine, making-of materials, and the game's soundtrack.
+Before the special edition was released, the proposed soundtrack CD was replaced with The Rapture EP.

+BioShock was released on August 21, 2007, in North America, and August 24 in Europe and Australia for Windows and Xbox 360 platforms.
+The demo released the week before release was so popular the demand crashed Xbox Live's servers.
+The Windows release shipped with SecuROM copy protection that required activation from 2K Games' servers over the Internet; the unavailability of these servers was reported as the reason for the cancellation of the game's midnight release in Australia.
+Complaints from players caused 2K Games to raise the simultaneous installation limit for the game from two to five copies; the activation limit was removed after the release of the game, though other copy protection methods remained.
+Levine admitted that their initial approach to the activation process was malformed, harming their reputation during the launch period.
+The initial release of the game also cropped the top and bottom of the field of view in order to fit widescreen monitors, resulting in less vertical view instead of more horizontal view compared to 4:3 monitors.

 The first patch for the Xbox 360 version was released about two weeks after release to fix some of the game stability issues players had reported.
 The patch was found to introduce more problems to the game for some users, including occasional freezes, bad framerates, and audio-related issues, though methods to resolve these issues through the console's cache system were outlined by Irrational Games.

 In December 2007, a common patch was released for both the Xbox 360 and Windows version.
-The patch included additional content such as new Plasmids, new achievements for the Xbox 360 version, and additional graphics settings to address some of the field-of-view issues identified by players.
-(See below).
+The patch included additional content such as new Plasmids, new achievements for the Xbox 360 version, and a FOV lock that allowed widescreen players a wider field of view without losing vertical information.
 The patch also added in an option to disable the use of Vita-Chambers, a feature requested by players to make the game more challenging, as well as an achievement to complete the game at its hardest setting without using a Vita-Chamber.

+In 2014, 2K Games released a DRM-free version of BioShock in the Humble 2K Bundle, followed by DRM-free releases on GOG in 2018.